Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Well-posedness of the initial (meromorphic) vector RHP

-\begin{proof} The fact that $m$ satisfies the jump condition \eqref{eq:jumpcond} is established in \cite{EGKT}.
+\begin{proof} The facts that $m$ satisfies the jump condition \eqref{eq:jumpcond} and the pole conditions \eqref{eq:polecond} are established in \cite{EGKT}.
 Note that the jump matrix on $\R$ also satisfies the symmetry $v(k)=\sigma_1 (v(-k))^{-1}\sigma_1$.
-To prove uniqueness, assume first that $\tilde m(k)$ and $\hat m(k)$ are two solutions for R-H problem {\it (i) - (iv)}.
-Then $\mu(k):=\tilde m(k) - \hat m(k)$ satisfies {\it (i), (ii), (iv)} and instead of {\it (iii)} we have
+To prove uniqueness, assume first that $\tilde m(k)$ and $\hat m(k)$ are two solutions for the RHP {\it (i)--(v)}.
+Then $\mu(k):=\tilde m(k) - \hat m(k)$ satisfies {\it (i)--(iii), (v)} and instead of {\it (iv)} we have